ibm-cloud-docs/watson-assistant/deploy.md

 {{site.data.keyword.conversationshort}} routes your customer's questions and requests to the correct resolution source.
 However, before your assistant can properly route requests, you must complete the following steps:

-1. Write content for your assistant
+1. Write content for your assistant.
-1. Publish the content
+1. Publish the content.
-1. Connect an integration to your assistant
+1. Connect an integration to your assistant.
-1. Deploy the assistant to a channel
+1. Deploy the assistant to a channel.

 After you connect an integration and deploy to a channel, you make your assistant available to your customers.
 You can find an overview visual of your progress toward completing these steps on the **Live environment** page: